devmobileaim/cordovasenseconnector/README.md

 Now, when you compile in Debug mode with Xcode, you are able to use the debugger.

 ## iOS - Support the SENSE logger
-SENSE privides a logger to save logs on encrypted files then send logs to the server.
+SENSE provides a logger to save logs on encrypted files then send logs to the server.

 To enable this feature, you need to follow the next points.
 The first point is to modify the `.pch` file of your application